AbdelrahmanSamir12/wuzzuf-web-crawler/README.md

 # wuzzuf-web-crawler

-web crawler script to scrap jobs data from wuzzuf.com which is a well known job recrutiment website in the middle east using selenuim python and beautiful soup
+web crawler script to scrap jobs data from wuzzuf.com which is a well known job recrutiment website in the middle east using python with selenuim and beautiful soup
 The script Saves the data in CSV file with the  categories listed below:
    - Job title
    - Company name